inistory/STONE-watermarking/README.md

 - Therefore, $1 - \frac{\binom{n - c}{k}}{\binom{n}{k}}$ represents the probability that at least one correct code sample is included when $k$ samples are selected, and the overall correctness score is evaluated as the expectation of this probability over the watermark code set $C_{wm}$.

 ### 2. Detectability
-Detectability evaluates how clearly the watermark is embedded in the code using statistical metrics such as the $z$-score and AUROC.
+Detectability evaluates how clearly the watermark is embedded in the code using statistical metrics such as the z-score and AUROC.

-#### 2-1. $z$-score: Green Token Ratio
+#### 2-1. z-score: Green Token Ratio
 $$z(C_{wm}) = \frac{|C_{wm}|_G - \gamma T}{\sqrt{T \gamma (1 - \gamma)}}$$

 - $∣C_{wm}∣_G$ : The number of green list tokens in the watermarked code
 - $T$ : Total number of tokens in the code
 - $\gamma$: Expected proportion of green tokens in non-watermarked code
 - The denominator represents the standard deviation under a binomial distribution.
-- $z$-score indicates how many standard deviations the actual count of green tokens deviates from the expected count; a larger value means the watermark is more clearly present.
+- The z-score indicates how many standard deviations the actual count of green tokens deviates from the expected count; a larger value means the watermark is more clearly present.

 #### 2-2.
 Detecting LLM-Generated Code Using the Green Token Ratio
 To determine whether the generated code has a watermark, various threshold values $\tau$ are applied to compute the True Positive Rate (TPR) and False Positive Rate (FPR).
-- True Positive Rate (TPR): For watermarked code $C_{wm}$, TPR is the proportion of code samples with a $z$-score exceeding the threshold $\tau$.
+- True Positive Rate (TPR): For watermarked code $C_{wm}$, TPR is the proportion of code samples with a z-score exceeding the threshold $\tau$.

 $$\text{TPR}(\tau) = \frac{\sum_{j} \mathbf{1}(z(C_{wm}^{(j)}) > \tau)}{|{C_{wm}}|}$$

-- False Positive Rate (FPR): For non-watermarked code
-$C_{H}$, FPR is the proportion of code samples with a
-$z$-score exceeding the threshold $\tau$:
+- False Positive Rate (FPR): For non-watermarked code $C_{H}$, FPR is the proportion of code samples with a z-score exceeding the threshold $\tau$:

 $$\text{FPR}(\tau) = \frac{\sum_{i} \mathbf{1}(z(C_H^{(i)}) > \tau)}{|{C_H}|}$$